zachlasiuk/arm-software-developers-ads/content/learning-paths/cloud/intrinsics/simde.md

 result equals 6,8,10,12
 ```

-The SIMDE_ENABLE_NATIVE_ALIASES macro is not recommaned for large projects.
+The SIMDE_ENABLE_NATIVE_ALIASES macro is not recommended for large projects.
 Instead, SIMDe recommends to change the intrinics and add "simde" in front of them.

 This means change _mm_set_ps to be simde_mm_set_ps.
 Using the simde prefix is recommended for new code.